kousallya123/resizable-ui/README.md

 If you'd like to contribute to this project, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature/new-feature).
+2. Create a new branch (git checkout -b feature/new-feature).
-3.Commit your changes (git commit -am 'Add new feature').
+3. Commit your changes (git commit -am 'Add new feature').
-4.Push to the branch (git push origin feature/new-feature).
+4. Push to the branch (git push origin feature/new-feature).
-5.Open a pull request.
+5. Open a pull request.
-6.Your feedback and contributions are highly appreciated!
+6. Your feedback and contributions are highly appreciated!

 ## License